Schedule Format Essays Reports Evaluation Related

 The focus of the course is on general design principles--programming is not required.
 Psychology students must be willing to become familiar with the basics of menu-driven interfaces and other visual displays.
 Computer science students must be willing to become familiar with the basics of the study of human vision.

-Students from outside the Department of Psychology who wish to register for this course should contact Rose Tam (rose@psych.ubc.ca).
+Students from outside the Department of Psychology who wish to register for this course please contact Jackie Shaw (gradsec@psych.ubc.ca).

 Class Format

-Hybrid lecture/seminar, with two back-to-back presentations each Wednesday.
+Hybrid lecture/seminar, with one of two related 1.5-hr components on Tuesday and Thursday each week (one on vision science, one on display design).
 Presentations and discussions are based on readings that students are expected to read beforehand.

-Classes start with a 25-35 minute presentation of the assigned topic, usually by a member of the class; this will cover at least two readings.
-Next is a group analysis of essays written by students on that topic.
-This is followed by further discussion of the essays and the readings.
-After a brief break, this sequence will be repeated for the second presentation.
+On Tuesdays, emphasis will be on perceptual mechanisms.
+Classes start with a 25-30 minute presentation of the assigned topic, usually by a member of the class, followed by group analysis of essays written by students on that topic.
+The remainder of the class is an open discussion of questions raised by the essays and the readings.
+On Thursdays, this sequence will be repeated, but with the emphasis on application.
 Questions and discussions are encouraged at all times.

 Readings